-Course Frequency: Each Spring (will be offered each Fall beginning Fall 2016)

-Prerequisite(s): Contracts I & II
+Hours: 3 Course Frequency: Each Fall Prerequisites: Contracts I & II

 This course provides a study of Article 9 of the Uniform Commercial Code and discusses securing debt through the collateralization of personal property.
 The course will discuss the creation and enforcement of security interests in personal property as well as methods of determining priority between multiple secured debts on the same personal property.